 The stability of the diphtheria surveillance system is considered good if the EWARS application can be accessed smoothly without experiencing significant interruptions during its use.
-Based on the report of the puskesmas surveillance officers, 17 (100%) officers stated that the EWARS application has never faced significant obstacles.
+Based on the report of the health center surveillance officers, 17 officers (100%) stated that the EWARS application has never faced significant obstacles.
 Officers can operate this application efficiently in inputting and managing data for analysis.
 The existence of this application makes the current surveillance system easier.